Service-Linked Amazon Config Rules - Amazon Config

 Service-Linked Amazon Config Rules

 A service-linked Amazon Config rule is a unique type of Amazon Config managed rules that supports other Amazon services to create Amazon Config rules in your account.
-The service-linked Amazon Config rules are predefined to include all the permissions required to call other Amazon services on your behalf.
+Service-linked rules are predefined to include all the permissions required to call other Amazon services on your behalf.
 These rules are similar to standards that an Amazon service recommends in your Amazon Web Services account for compliance verification.

 These service-linked Amazon Config rules are owned by Amazon service teams.
 The Amazon service team creates these rules in your Amazon Web Services account.
 You have read-only access to these rules.
 You cannot edit or delete these rules if you are subscribed to Amazon service that these rules are linked to.

-While using the Amazon Command Line Interface, the PutConfigRule, DeleteConfigRule, and DeleteEvaluationResults APIs return access denied with the following error message:
+With the Amazon CLI, the PutConfigRule, DeleteConfigRule, and DeleteEvaluationResults APIs return access denied with the following error message:

 INSUFFICIENT_SLCR_PERMISSIONS = "An AWS service owns ServiceLinkedConfigRule.
 You do not have permissions to take action on this rule."